- Proposed texts should be sent in their digital versions to “The XIX Century’s”

 completed copyright form shall also be submitted.
 The editors request both the

-templates of the declaration and the copyright form can be downloaded here:
+declaration and the copyright form can be downloaded here.

 - In the case of texts composed with the aid of institutional funding, this fact

 - Sending a text to the editor is tantamount to a declaration that the author holds

 exclusive rights to use and dispose of the text, and the text is free of legal

 defects and does not infringe the rights of third parties.